Night-Cheza/Ingredient-adjuster/README.md

 	No styling

 June 18: rework code to add edit button on 'done' button instead of having input fields to enter an ingredient to adjust recipe to
+June 26: initial functionality for the app is done

+Next: styling and refining recalculation of the ingredients

+In the future:
+	- taking measurement in account for recalculations
+	- suggestion dowgrade or upgrade of the measurement when recalculating amount of the ingredient where necessary